openshift-pipelines/pipelines-as-code/docs/content/dev/_index.md

 <https://main.pipelines-as-code.pages.dev>

-## Documentation when we are doign the Release Process
+## Documentation when we are doing the Release Process

 - See here [release-process](release-process)